JoshuaGrams/tiny-qbn/README.md

 	/*QBN card req-lizard-eq-Sam req-transformations-gt-2 */

+If you use `req:` instead of `req-`, the rest of the line will be treated as a TwineScript expression:

+	/*QBN
+	  card  req: $lizard eq "Sam"
+	  req $transformations gt 2
+	 */

 I ran through the examples quickly and they all still *seem* to work, but by all means let me know if I broke anything horribly.